QAStudio-Dev/studio/src/routes/api/cron/BACKUPS.md

     - Large databases may exceed Blob limits
     - Consider chunked/compressed backups
     - Alert if backup size grows significantly
-    - **Performance Warning**: Test runs include all nested results without pagination
-        - For systems with thousands of test runs, this can cause:
-            - Backups exceeding 4.5GB (Vercel Blob free tier limit)
-            - Slow backup process and high memory usage
-            - Potential out-of-memory errors
-        - **Recommendation**: Consider limiting to recent test runs (e.g., last 90 days)
+    - **Performance Note**: Test runs are limited to the last 90 days
-        - **Alternative**: Implement backup chunking for large datasets
+        - This prevents memory exhaustion and blob size limits
+        - Older test runs should be archived separately if historical data is needed
+        - If you have extremely high test volume, consider further limiting the window

 5. **Consider Compliance**
     - GDPR: Right to erasure (ensure deleted users not in backups)